Want to raise a reader? Getting toddlers interested in reading is a fun family activity, and it’s important to promote early childhood literacy.

 Reading is such a fantastic indoor activity for toddlers.
 It’s an activity I value but also take for granted sometimes.

-Reading is something I value but also take for granted.
 It can be easy to forget that a significant number of people worldwide do not have the privilege to know how to read and treasure books like we do.
-Just the other day I learned that March 6, 2013, is World Read Aloud Day.
-A day you can spread literacy and love for books by reading out loud to someone or a group of people.
-If I would have known sooner and could have made arrangements I would have hosted a reading group.
-Maybe next year!
+This is why I love World Read Aloud Day.
+It’s a day where you can spread literacy and love for books by reading out loud to someone or a group of people.

 One thing I enjoyed as a young child and even in grade school was being read to.
 I remember my 4th grade teacher reading chapter books aloud to us.
 I was often nervous reading aloud but I liked doing it too.
 It made the books more engaging.

 So, now I’m reading aloud again in my life – to my kids!
 Luckily my daughter loves books, but it can take some time to help children develop a love of reading.
 I tried to make it interesting right away.

 It’s tough sometimes when you’ve read the same book 3 million times, but here are some things I do to keep my toddler interested in reading books.